ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

 The ones who left had satisfaction levels quite precisely in between 0.7 and 0.95, which seemed unreal to me.
 It could be that the data was simulated...

-Furthermore, the number of projects and the salary distribution were checked by me.
+Furthermore, the number of projects and the salary distribution were checked.

 {% highlight R %}
 p6 <- ggplot(mysterious) +